gloom

 Abilities:

-• Chlorophyll: Boosts the Pokémon's Speed stat in sunny weather, allowing Gloom to outspeed many opponents during these conditions.
+• Chlorophyll: Boosts the Pokémon's Speed stat in harsh sunlight.

 Physical Characteristics: